Inattentional blindness: Benefits

 William James addressed the benefits of attention by saying, "Only those items which I notice shape my mind – without selective interest, experience is utter chaos".
 Humans have a limited mental capacity that is incapable of attending to all the sights, sounds and other inputs that rush the senses every moment.
 Inattentional blindness is beneficial in the sense that it is a mechanism that has evolved with attention to help filter out irrelevant input, allowing only important information to reach consciousness.
 Several researchers, notably James J. Gibson, have argued that, even before the retina, perception begins in the ecology, which has turned perceptual processes into informational relationships in the environment through evolution.
 This allows humans to focus our limited mental resources more efficiently in our environment.
 For example, New et al. maintain that survival required monitoring animals, both human and non-human, to become part of the evolutionary adaptiveness of the human species.
 They found that when participants were shown an image with a rapidly altering scene where the scene change included an animate or inanimate object that the participants were significantly better at identifying humans and animals.
 New et al. argue that better performance in detecting animals and humans is not a factor of acquired expertise, rather it is an evolved survival mechanism in human perception.

 Inattentional blindness is also beneficial as a response to advertising overload.
 Irrelevant marketing makes it more likely for consumers to ignore initiatives that aim at capturing their attention.
 This phenomenon called 'purposeful blindness' has a compelling illustration regarding banner ads.
 Banner blindness shows that consumers can adopt fast and become good at ignoring marketing messages that are not relevant.

-Broader implications
+Implications

 Although the bulk of inattentional blindness research has been conducted in laboratory studies, the phenomenon occurs in a variety of everyday contexts.
 Depending upon the context, the occurrence of inattentional blindness could range from embarrassing and/or humorous to potentially devastating.